Skip to Content

 Asbestos Flat Sheets

 Asbestos flat sheets were made with cement, asbestos fiber and silica.
-It was particularly useful because it is water-resistant and could be molded into many shapes using a wet-molding technique.
+They were particularly useful because they were water-resistant and could be molded into many shapes using a wet-molding technique.

 Flat sheets had many applications, including decorative siding, fire-resistant walling, lining for ovens and vaults, laboratory tabletops and roofing.
-It was used in residential and industrial applications.
+They were used in residential and industrial applications.

 Corrugated Asbestos Sheets